jt00000/jt00000.github.io/_posts/2023-08-30-post_sekaictf2023_algorithm_multitool_en.md

 The script leading up to the leak is as follows.
 (Each python function only contains parameters, so it is omitted for now)

 When adding the 10th task, the size of the `tasks` chunk will change from 0x50 to 0x90, so free the coinchange task in advance, add the 10th task, cause resize, and go to this chunk.
-By moving it and then `destroying' the 4th algorithm, we can read the pointer at +0x48 from the chunk and get the leak.
+By moving it and then `destroying` the 4th algorithm, we can read the pointer at +0x48 from the chunk and get the leak.

 ```python
 coin([0x1111]*180, 0xbeef) # large chunk for leak